Part V

 Phase 1: Somatic Stabilization (The First 72 Hours)

 Your primary responsibility in the immediate aftermath of a profound experience is to re-stabilize your nervous system.
+Prioritize rest and regulation over analysis.

-- Embodiment & Regulation: Your main focus is re-anchoring in the Form body.
+- Embodiment & Regulation: Your main focus is re-anchoring in the Form Body.
 Use the grounding practices from this Part—breathwork, orienting to your surroundings, mindful body scans.
 Rest deeply.
 Eat nourishing food.
 Spend quiet time in nature.

 - Defer Decisions: Your neurochemistry is in flux.
 This is not the time for major life decisions, significant conversations, or pronouncements.
 Let the system settle.
 The insights are not going anywhere; they will be clearer when you are grounded.